distancify/handbook/sop/support/submitting-a-bug-report.md

 # Submitting a Bug Report

-In Azure DevOps, each project has a sibling called "&gt;project name&lt;-Support", this is where you should submit your bug.
+In Azure DevOps, each project has a sibling called "&lt;project name&gt;-Support", this is where you should submit your bug.

 ## Bug Description